 Here are a few popular ways to get a head start on saving for college:

 - 529 Plans.
 Section 529 of the Internal Revenue Code allows for 'qualified tuition programs' to help offset future college costs.
-A 529 college savings plan lets you put aside funds for any eligible U.S. higher-education institution.
 These plans allow more significant contribution amounts than most other options and you maintain control of the assets.
+As long as you remove funds for qualified education expenses, contributions and earnings can be withdrawn tax free.

 - Coverdell Education Savings Account (ESA).
 A Coverdell ESA is a trust or custodial account that allows you to set aside up to $2,000 per year (from birth to the child's 18th birthday) for qualified educational expenses.
 Assets in the account must be used by the time the beneficiary turns 30 (with a few exceptions), but you maintain control of the account.

-- UGMA and UTMA Accounts.
-You can also set up a college account for your child under the Uniform Gift to Minors Act (UGMA) or the Uniform Transfer to Minors Act (UTMA).
+- A Uniform Gift to Minors Act (UGMA) or the Uniform Transfer to Minors Act (UTMA) are designed to hold and protect assets for the benefit of a minor.
 Although federal gift tax will apply to contributions over a certain amount, there are essentially no contribution limits.
 Assets can be used for any reason at any time for the benefit of the named beneficiary and the beneficiary gains control of the assets at the age of maturity (18 to 21 years old, depending on the state).
+Assets can be used for education expenses, but because assets are considered the property of the beneficiary, there may be a high impact on financial aid.

 Lower your debt and save more